shrubin/Genshin-Artifact-Rater/README.md

 You can also use the bot by sending the command in a DM to Artifact Rater#6924.

-If you have any issues, please contact shrubin#1866 on discord or use the `-feedback` command.
+If you have any issues, please contact shrubin#1866 or Chizy#0303 on discord or use the `-feedback` command.

 ## Join the support server: https://discord.gg/SyGmBxds3M